arkayenro/arkinventory/ChangeHistory.md

  - double check all categories show/hide for the right clients
  - confirm things havent broken in classic, wrath, or shadowlands
  - config wont load in prepatch (ace libraries not updated? yet)
+ - restack disable - maybe change this to require a modifier key instead of a straight disable?  might be easier to shift/alt/ctrl click on it than turning it on/off and its not like youll accidentally do it (which is why the disable was added)